Girish2005-gm/23UADS4120-Girish_Kumar-NNLAB-2025/exp2/readme.md

 - Fun4 Accuracy: **100.00%** | Predictions: `[1 0 0 0]`
 - Final Perceptron Accuracy: **100.00%** | Predictions: `[0 1 1 0]`

+#### My Comment
+- The step activation function is not ideal for backpropagation since it lacks smooth gradients.
+- This MLP can learn XOR, but convergence is slower and less stable than using sigmoid or ReLU.
+- The weight update could be improved with momentum or adaptive learning rates